hruedisser/3DCORE-ASWO/README.md

 This repository includes the submodule
 ➡️ [sc-data-functions](https://github.com/hruedisser/sc-data-functions)
 which provides shared data handling functions for spacecraft data access, preprocessing, and analysis.
+The submodule was originally forked from [@eedavies](https://github.com/ee-davies/) at [sc-data-functions](https://github.com/ee-davies/sc-data-functions).

 ⸻